atrok/reporting/README.md

 # reporting
-processing of logfiles to get performance statistic based on message rates
+processing of logfiles to get performance metrics based on message rates